 Cervical cancer is a preventable disease, but is one of the most common cancers in women.

 Cervical cancer is one of the greatest threats to women's health.
 Every minute, one woman is diagnosed with cervical cancer.
-Each year, more than 300 000 women die of cervical cancer.
+In 2018, more than 300,000 women died of cervical cancer.
 We can do more to address this problem.

-Estimated age-standardized incidence rates (World) in 2018, cervix uteri, females, all ages
+Estimated age-standardized incidence rates (World) in 2018, cervical cancer, all ages

 Majority of disease burden is in Low & Middle Income Countries (LMIC)